Latvian Football Federation: 1918—1940

-The LFF was established on June 19, 1921 as the Latvian Football Union (Latvijas Futbola savienība) and was active until 1940 when it was closed down after the Soviet occupation of Latvia.
+The LFF was established on 19 June 1921 as the Latvian Football Union (Latvijas Futbola savienība) and was active until 1940 when it was closed down after the Soviet occupation of Latvia.
 A British national Harold Trevenen Hall was appointed the first chairman of the Latvian Football Union.
 In 1922, the Latvian Championship organized by Latvian Football Union consisted of 12 associations, 22 teams and 479 football players.
 A year earlier, rules of football were published in Latvian for the first time and in May 1923 Latvia was accepted into FIFA.
 Herberts Baumanis was the representative of Latvia in the acceptance ceremony in France.
 In 1925, the Latvian Football Union established football unions in the regions of country and in 1927 the Virslīga top-level competition was launched.
 It consisted of three of the strongest teams from Riga and a club from Liepāja while others were playing in tournaments of their regions.
 This system was in place up until 1940, and the number of teams in the Virslīga grew to eight.
-The union was formally dissolved by the Soviet occupational authorities on 11 November 1940.
+The union was formally dissolved by the Soviet occupation authorities on 11 November 1940.